Qusic/TraceUtility/README.md

 # TraceUtility

-*Only tested with Instruments.app bundled in Xcode 8.3*
+*Works with Instruments.app bundled in Xcode 9.4 (example code may be outdated though)*

 *[Blog post](https://qusic.me/post/extract-data-from-trace-documents/) (in Chinese 中文)*